-© 2006 BRK Brands, Inc. All Rights Reserved.
-BRK Brands, Inc., 3901 Liberty Street Road, Aurora, IL 60504-8122 Consumer Affairs: (800)323-9005 • www.firstalert.com lonization technology is generally more sensitive than photoelectric technology at detecting small particles, which tend to be produced in greater amounts by flaming fires, which consume combustible materials rapidly and spread quickly.
-Sources of these fires may include paper burning in a wastebasket, or a grease fire in the kitchen.
+© 2007 BRK Brands, Inc., a Subsidiary of Jarden Corporation BRK Brands, Inc., 3901 Liberty Street Road, Aurora, IL 60504-8122 All rights reserved.
+Consumer Affairs: (800) 323-9005 • www.firstalert.com lonization technology is generally more sensitive than photoelectric Initiation technology is generally mice sensitive sensitive than problem the ingreater amounts by flaming fires, which tend to be produced materials rapidly and spread quickly.
+Sources of these fires may include paper burning in a wastebasket, or a grease fire in the kitchen. $(\mathbf{1})$

-All First Alert $\circ$ and BRK $\circ$ Smoke Alarms conform to regulatory requirements, including UL217 and are designed to detect particles of combustion.
+All First Alert[®] Smoke Alarms conform to regulatory requirements, including UL217 and are designed to detect particles of combustion.
 Smoke particles of varying number and size are produced in all fires.

-Photoelectric technology is generally more sensitive than ionization P technology at detecting large particles, which tend to be produced in greater amounts by smoldering fires, which may smolder for hours before bursting into flame.
+Photoelectric technology is generally more sensitive than ionization P reconcise technology is generally more consistent with the to be produced in greater amounts by smoldering fires, which tend to be produced before bursting into flame.
 Sources of these fires may include cigarettes burning in couches or bedding.